 The Tax Policy Standard is part of the Board- approved framework of policies, approved at least annually by the Board Risk Committee.
 Policy ownership ultimately rests with the Board.
-The Tax Policy Standard, owned by the Head of Tax, sits within the Regulatory and Compliance Policy Statement, and is owned at executive leadership level by the Chief Financial Officer.
+The Tax Policy Standard, owned by the Head of Tax, sits within the Regulatory and Compliance Policy Statement, and is owned at executive leadership level by the Group Chief Financial Officer (CFO).

-The Head of Tax reports to the CFO, a member of the Bank’s executive Leadership Team and Board of Directors, thereby ensuring appropriate Board accountability and oversight of all tax matters.
-Any relevant breaches of policy would be escalated to the Chief Financial Officer.
+The Head of Tax reports, via the Group Head of Finance, to the CFO, a member of the Bank’s executive Leadership Team and Board of Directors, thereby ensuring appropriate Board accountability and oversight of all tax matters.
+Any relevant breaches of policy would be escalated to the CFO.

-CYBG PLC is a signatory to the Banking Code of Conduct.
-HMRC has confirmed that, in its opinion, the Group is meeting all its obligations under the Banking Code.
+CYBG PLC, and historically VM PLC, is a signatory to the Banking Code of Conduct.
+HMRC has confirmed annually that, in its opinion, the Group is meeting all its obligations under the Banking Code.

 The Group deals transparently, professionally and appropriately with all tax authorities, in particular its lead regulator HMRC.